 An Insatiable Appetite

 I have sat in management meetings where leaders have banged the table and demanded, ‘Profit, profit, more profit, I want it now, in fact, I wanted it yesterday’.
-I’m not sure whether they believed their effort would deliver more profits or whether they were trying to get everyone’s attention.
+I’m not sure whether they believed their effort would deliver more profit or whether they were trying to get everyone’s attention.

-However, it is fair to say that many business leaders have an insatiable appetite for profits.
+However, it is fair to say that many business leaders have an insatiable appetite for profit.
 Whatever is achieved in one period has to be increased in the next period, no excuses accepted.
 Moreover, this continues year-on-year.

 We also all understand that when you place people in a corner, whatever role or position they may be in, with no escape from the profit demands, that the outcomes are often less than desirable.
-Many businesses around the world have been impacted by ‘lapses in culture, safety and quality’ that have materially reduced their profits and market value.
+Many businesses around the world have been impacted by ‘lapses in culture, safety and quality’ that have materially reduced their profit and market value.
 I would suggest that a closer look at these ‘lapses’ may well reveal that the insatiable appetite of the profit-first motive was the culprit.

-But the real disappointment is that there are leaders who believe that focusing on profit-first is the best answer in delivering more profits.
+But the real disappointment is that there are leaders who believe that focusing on profit-first is the best answer in delivering more profit.
 This focus causes a bias in all their decisions and actions.

 Let’s firstly establish an initial foundation.
 Bias is like an ‘invisible person’.
 You can’t walk into a room and say there is no ‘invisible person’ here because you can’t see them anywhere.
 They’re invisible; you are not going to be able to see them.